EVM Trading

 What is this?

 EVM trading in Balchemy routes swaps on Base (chain ID 8453) through the 0x Protocol exchange aggregator.
-0x sources liquidity from Uniswap V2, Uniswap V3, Curve, and other Base DEXes to find the optimal execution route.
-Your bot can look up tokens, get quotes, run security checks, explore launchpad data, and execute swaps — either from natural language chat or from automated strategy rules.
+0x sources liquidity from Uniswap V2, Uniswap V3, Curve, and other Base DEXes to find an execution route.
+Your Hub agent can look up tokens, get quotes, request available security checks, inspect source-health caveats, and execute swaps through authorized commands, MCP/API calls, or rules that pass policy.

-The same Rust trading engine that powers Solana trading handles EVM execution: it enforces risk policies, signs transactions using your custodial wallet, and reports results back to the dashboard in real time.
+The same Rust trading engine that powers Solana trading handles EVM execution: it enforces risk policies, signs transactions using your custodial wallet, and reports lifecycle state back to the product flow.

 Prerequisites

-- A custodial EVM wallet created and set as primary on Base (see Wallet Management)
+- A custodial EVM wallet created and set as primary on Base through the authorized Hub wallet flow (see Agent Wallet Management)

 - The custodial wallet funded with ETH (for gas) and your input token (typically ETH or USDC on Base)